iadvize/documentation/docs/build-apps.md

 })
 </pre>

-*Message for an operator on conversation thread when he push an Apple Pay Payment Request:*
+*Message for an operator in the conversation thread when CPA push an Apple Pay Payment Request:*
 ![applePaymentRequest](./assets/images/cpa-apple-payment-request.png)